shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 <img src="images/alias.png" alt="Connection & Credential Aliases" title="Connection & Credential Aliases" width="800" />

 #### 7)
+**NOTE** If you have already created a connection to AAP and need to create a second one.
+Go to Flow Designer -> Integrations -> Connections -> Outbound.
+Under AnsibleTowerAlias click **Add Connection** and follow the same steps as below.

 Under Related Links select "Create New Connection & Credential" and enter in the following information:

 | Parameter | 2.4 and older Value | 2.5 and newer Value |